gruprttt/gruprttt/README.md

 ## Hi 👋, I'm Gurpreet
-A passionate Engineer from India
+A Passionate Engineer from India

 ---